dividab/graphql-norm/README.md

 ## Introduction

+Responses from graphql servers may contain the same logical object several times.
+Consider for example a response from a blog server that contains a person object both as an author and a commenter.
+Both person objects are of the same GraphQL type and thus have the same fields and ID.
+However, since they appear in two different parts of the response they need to be duplicated.
+When we want to store several GraphQL responsese the problem of duplication amplifies, as many respones may contain the same object.
+When we later want to update an object, it can be difficult to find all the places where the update needs to happen because there are multiple copies of the same logical object.
+This package solves these problems by using normalization and denormalization.

+A basic description of normalization (in this context) is that it takes a tree and flattens it to a map where each object will be assigned an unique ID which is used as the key in the map.
+Any references that an object holds to other objects will be exhanged to an ID instead of an object reference.
+The process of denormalizaton goes the other way around, starting with a map and producing a tree.
+The [normalizr](https://www.npmjs.com/package/normalizr) library does a good job of explaining this.
+In fact, this package is very similar to normalizr, but it was specifically designed to work with GraphQL so it does not require hand-coded normalization schemas.
+Instead it uses GraphQL queries to determine how to normalize and denormalize the data.

-Responses from graphql are in a denormalized form which mean they may contain the same logical object several times.
-We can normalize the graphql response to a flat ID/Object dictionary without any duplicates.
-This is useful for a number of scenarios but the main usage is probably to keep a client-side cache without any duplication.
+Normalization and denormalization is useful for a number of scenarios but the main usage is probably to store and update a client-side GraphQL cache without any duplication problems.
 For example, [Relay](https://facebook.github.io/relay/) and [Apollo](https://www.apollographql.com/) use this approach for their caches.
 So the main use-case for this library is probably to build your own client-side cache where you get full control of the caching without loosing the benefit of normalization.

-If you are familiary with the [normalizr](https://www.npmjs.com/package/normalizr) library, you can think of this library as the same thing but without the need to specify an explicit schema as the graphql queries themselves are used to derive the schema.

-If you are new to normalization please read the [Normalization and denormalization](#normalization-and-denormalization) section.

-If you are wondering why this library exists when we already have frameworks like Relay and Apollo, please read the [Motivation](#motivation) section.

 ## Goal